On exploring the potential of quantum auto-encoder for learning quantum systems: QAE-based fidelity estimator

 \section{QAE-based fidelity estimator}

-The quantification of the quantum state fidelity plays a central role in verifying and characterizing the states prepared by a quantum processor \cite{nielsen2010quantum}.
-In addition, the fidelity measure has also been exploited to study quantum phase transitions \cite{gu2010fidelity}.
+The quantification of the quantum state fidelity plays a central role in verifying and characterizing the states prepared by a quantum processor \cite{nielsen2010quantum} and studying quantum phase transitions \cite{gu2010fidelity}.
+In other words, devising an effective fidelity estimator is the precondition of using quantum computer to benefit chemistry, quantum physics, and material sciences.
+Despite its importance, quantum state fidelity calculation is computationally hard for both classical and quantum devices \cite{cerezo2020variational}.
 Mathematically, the fidelity of two states $\rho$ and $\kappa$ yields

-Despite its importance, the calculation of the quantum state fidelity is computationally hard for both classical and quantum devices \cite{cerezo2020variational}.
-However, when we slightly relax the problem and target to the low-rank state fidelity estimation (i.e., $\rho$ is low-rank), the following lemma shows that quantum chips may achieve provable advantages over classical devices. \begin{lem}[Proposition 5, \cite{cerezo2020variational}] The problem of the $N$-qubit low-rank state fidelity estimation within the precision $\pm 1/\text{poly(N)}$ is $\DQC$-hard. \end{lem} Recall that classical computers can not efficiently simulate $\DQC$ models unless the polynomial-time hierarchy collapses to the second level \cite{fujii2018impossibility}.
-The result of Lemma \ref{lem:DQC-1} shows that if a quantum algorithm can accomplish the low-rank state fidelity estimation in \textit{polynomial runtime}, then this algorithm possesses \textit{a provable runtime advantage} compared with the optimal classical method.
+However, when we slightly relax the problem and target to the low-rank state fidelity estimation (i.e., the rank of $\rho$ is no larger than $O(poly(N))$ and $\kappa$ is unconstrained), quantum computers may provide potential advantages over classical devices, supported by the following lemma. \begin{lem}[Proposition 5, \cite{cerezo2020variational}] The problem of the $N$-qubit low-rank state fidelity estimation within the precision $\pm 1/\text{poly(N)}$ is $\DQC$-hard. \end{lem} Recall that classical computers can not efficiently simulate $\DQC$ models unless the polynomial-time hierarchy collapses to the second level \cite{fujii2018impossibility}.
+The result of Lemma \ref{lem:DQC-1} shows that if a quantum algorithm can achieve low-rank state fidelity estimation in \textit{polynomial runtime} with an error below $\text{poly}(1/N)$, it has \textit{a runtime advantage} compared to the optimal classical method.

-Here we devise a QAE-based fidelity estimator, which has the ability to complete the the low-rank state fidelity estimation task in a polynomial runtime.
+Here we devise a QAE-based fidelity estimator to complete the low-rank state fidelity estimation task and discuss its potentials.
 The underlying concept of our proposal is as follows.
-Note that
+Recall an equivalent formula of fidelity is